WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 ]
 ~~~

-The first element of the array is interpreted as the exchange's request headers,
+The first element of the array is interpreted as the exchange's request headers
-with the request method in the ':method' key's value, and the effective request
+with lowercase names, with the request method in the ':method' key's value, and
-URI in the ':url' key's value.
+the effective request URI in the ':url' key's value.

 The second element of the array is interpreted as the exchange's response
-headers, with the 3-digit response status code in the ':status' key's value.
+headers with lowercase names, with the 3-digit response status code in the
+':status' key's value.

+If any header field name includes uppercase characters, parsing MUST fail.

 Pass the `Signature` response header and the exchange with that header removed
 to the algorithm in {{cross-origin-trust}}.
 Fail if this returns "invalid".